 This week delivered another piece on the non-value of breast cancer screening by mammography.
 The report, published in the British Medical Journal (BMJ), would be minor except that it may add to the growing heap of erroneous data on the topic.

 The new study is limited and confusing.
-My initial take was that it wasn’t post-worthy.
+My initial take was that it wasn’t ML post-worthy.
 But since it’s out there, mentioned and even deemed important by some friends and colleagues, I thought I should explain why I think it’s wrong:

 What the authors tried to do was analyze trends in breast cancer mortality in relation to mammography’s availability in distinct regions of Denmark over several decades.
 Using Poisson regression, a form of statistical analysis, they looked for a correlation and found none.
 They concluded that they couldn’t detect a benefit of screening mammograms among Danish women who might benefit (see below).